 AIB has a long history of operating in Ireland, with its predecessor organisations having been part of the Irish banking sector for almost 200 years.
-AIB Bank was incorporated as a limited company on 21 September 1966 and was subsequently re-registered as a public limited company on 2 January 1985.
 In 1996, AIB's retail operations in the United Kingdom were integrated and the resulting entity was renamed AIB Group (UK) p.l.c., with two distinct trading names: Allied Irish Bank (GB) in Great Britain and AIB NI in Northern Ireland.

 Following measures and capital investments by the Irish Government in response to the global financial crisis in 2008, the Irish Government owned 99.8 per cent. of the ordinary shares in the capital of AIB.
 In June 2017, the Irish Government and AIB Bank completed a secondary offering of ordinary shares, reducing the Irish Government's holding to 71.12 per cent.
-Admission to the Official Lists together with admission to trading on the main markets for listed securities on the Irish Stock Exchange (now known as the Irish Stock Exchange plc, trading as Euronext Dublin) and the London Stock Exchange commenced on 27 June 2017.
+Admission to the Official Lists together with admission to trading on the main markets for listed securities on The Irish Stock Exchange (now known as Euronext Dublin) and the London Stock Exchange commenced on 27 June 2017.

-In December 2017, AIB completed a reorganisation in which AIB Bank's shares were cancelled, with one share of the Issuer being issued for every AIB Bank share held at such time.
-On 11 December 2017, the entire issued ordinary share capital of AIB Group plc, comprising 2,714,381,237 ordinary shares, was admitted to the Official Lists of each of the Irish Stock Exchange (now known as the Irish Stock Exchange plc, trading as Euronext Dublin) and the FCA and to trading on the main markets of the Irish Stock Exchange (now known as the Irish Stock Exchange plc, trading as Euronext Dublin) and the London Stock Exchange.
-As at 31 December 2021, the Irish Government maintained a 71.12 per cent. shareholding in AIB Group plc.
-In December 2021, the Minister for Finance announced the planned sell down of a part of the Irish State's shareholding in the Issuer through a pre-arranged trading plan which has reduced the shareholding to 39.98 per cent. as at the date of this Base Prospectus.
+In December 2017, AIB completed a re-organisation in which AIB Bank's shares were cancelled, with one share of the Issuer being issued for every AIB Bank share held at such time.
+On 11 December 2017, the entire issued ordinary share capital of AIB Group plc, comprising 2,714,381,237 ordinary shares, was admitted to the Official Lists of each of The Irish Stock Exchange (now known as Euronext Dublin) and the FCA and to trading on the main markets of The Irish Stock Exchange (now known as Euronext Dublin) and the London Stock Exchange.

+On 21 December 2021 the Minister for Finance announced his intention to sell part of the Irish State's 71.12 per cent. shareholding in the Group.
+In 2023 the Group returned to majority private ownership following a directed share buyback, the sell down of shares, the placing of shares, and disposals as part of a pre-arranged trading plan.
+As at the date of this Base Prospectus, the Irish State's shareholding was less than 12.5 per cent.